Rick Fenn: History

 Rick Fenn attended the Dragon School and Magdalen College School in Oxford.
 His musical career started in Oxford where he was leader of the school band Bagshot Louie.
 The band folded with the end of the school year in 1971, and Fenn moved to Cambridge, to attend the Cambridge College of Arts and Technology.

 After completing an HND business studies course, Fenn joined a Cambridge band called Hamilton Gray who moved to Manchester and became the band Gentlemen.
 Their debut TV appearance on a show called So It Goes (along with the Sex Pistols) resulted in friendship with Paul Burgess, who soon afterward recommended him to 10cc, whom he joined towards the end of 1976 at the launch of the Deceptive Bends album and has been part of the team ever since.

 From 1979 he also toured and recorded with Mike Oldfield, and with him co-wrote the song "Family Man" which went on to become a big hit for Hall & Oates all over the world and won him an ASCAP award for best song in 1984.

-In 1985, Fenn wrote and recorded his own album Profiles with the Pink Floyd’s drummer Nick Mason.
-The single from the album, "Lie for a Lie" sung by David Gilmour and featuring Maggie Reilly, was a hit in the United States.
+In 1985, Fenn wrote and recorded his own album Profiles with the Pink Floyd's drummer Nick Mason.
+The single from the album, "Lie for a Lie," was sung by David Gilmour and featured Maggie Reilly.
 Also in the 1980s Fenn and Mason formed Bamboo Music, a company that produced music jingles for corporate clients.

 Over the years, Fenn has toured with artists such as Rick Wakeman, Jack Bruce, Elkie Brooks and Wax (with Andrew Gold and Graham Gouldman).
 As a guitarist he has recorded with numerous artists, among them Cliff Richard, Peter Green, Agnetha Fältskog (ABBA), Marilyn, Sniff 'n' the Tears, John Wetton, and Justin Hayward.